RobyRiyanto/Data-Science-in-Telco-Company/readme.md

 # Overview

-As a data scientist, I help to prepare data before modeling it.
 In this assignment, I will do Data Prepocessing (Data Cleansing).

 The steps that will be taken are:
 - Looking for a valid customer ID (telphone number)